 - 0.2 g of carbohydrate

 - 237 mg of phosphorus

 - 259 mg of potassium

 This means that shrimp is low in calories but high in protein and a variety of other essential minerals.

 Shrimp vs. other seafood

-It has a higher fat content than either lobster or shrimp.
-Salmon has less cholesterol per serving than shrimp.
+It has a higher fat content than both lobster and shrimp but less cholesterol per serving than shrimp.

 These boost energy and support metabolism and a healthy nervous system.

 Oysters, clams, and mussels